Piero Braglia: Coaching

 In July 2014, Braglia agreed a comeback at the helm of Pisa, seven years after he guided them to what was the last Serie B promotion to date for the Nerazzurri of Tuscany.

 On 12 October 2015, he became the head coach of Lecce.
 He led the club to third place and thus entered the play-off round, which Lecce lost in the semifinal.

 On 15 June 2016, he was appointed the new manager of Alessandria.
 He was exonerated on 15 April 2017, three days before the end, due to the sudden collapse of results that led to overtaking the Cremonese at the top of Group A Lega Pro after a lengthy domination of the Piedmont team.

 On 27 September 2017 he was hired as the head coach of Cosenza in the Serie C. With the Calabrian club, on 16 June 2018, he won the final of the Serie C playoffs against Robur Siena, with a score of 3–1 at the Stadio Adriatico in Pescara.
 Thus, Cosenza returns to Serie B after 15 years.

 During his first season in charge at the club in Serie B, he comfortably succeeded in keeping Cosenza in the safer spots of the league table, ending in tenth place, just four points shy of a promotion playoff spot.
 However, the 2019–20 Serie B campaign did not prove to be as successful, and Braglia was sacked on 10 February 2020 following a 0–1 home loss to Benevento, which left Cosenza in the deep relegation zone (18th place).

 In July 2020 he was appointed at the helm of Serie C club Avellino.
 Braglia served in charge of the Biancoverdi until 16 February 2022, when he was dismissed, together with director of football Salvatore Di Somma, following a 0–1 defeat to Virtus Francavilla.

 On 17 June 2022, Braglia was announced as the new head coach of Serie C club Gubbio.
 After two seasons in charge of Gubbio, Braglia resigned by the end of the club's 2023–24 campaign.

-On 1 July 2024, Braglia signed for newly-promoted Serie C club Campobasso, agreeing to a one-year contract with an automatic extension in case of qualification to the promotion playoffs.
+On 1 July 2024, Braglia signed for newly promoted Serie C club Campobasso, agreeing to a one-year contract with an automatic extension in case of qualification to the promotion playoffs.
 He was sacked on 26 January 2025.

 On 21 September 2025, Braglia was named new head coach of Serie C club Perugia, resigning just less than a month later, on 19 October, after five games in charge.

+On 13 February 2026, Braglia agreed to return in charge of Pontedera, with the club dead last in the Group B of the 2025–26 Serie C.